pairwise-alignment/pa-bench/README.md

   -t, --time-limit <TIME_LIMIT>  Time limit.
 Defaults to value in experiment yaml or 1m -m, --mem-limit <MEM_LIMIT>    Memory limit.
 Defaults to value in experiment yaml or 1GiB
-      --nice <NICE>              Process niceness. '--nice=-20' for highest priority
+      --nice <NICE>              Process niceness. '--nice=-20' for highest priority --no-pin                   Disable pinning, which may not work on OSX

 Output:
   -v, --verbose  Print jobs started and finished